kachunkachunk/kachunkachunk.github.io/_posts/2023-07-28-first-frogheim-plus-mod-pass.md

 ; How many seconds each comfort level contributes to the rested bonus. restSecondsPerComfortLevel = 60
 ; Change the death penalty in percentage, where higher will increase the death penalty and lower ; will reduce it.
-; This is a modifier value.
+This is a modifier value.
 50 will increase it by 50%, -50 will reduce it by 50%. deathPenaltyMultiplier = 0
 ; If set to true, this option will automatically repair your equipment when you interact with the ; appropriate workbench. autoRepair = false
-; Boss buff duration (seconds) guardianBuffDuration = 300
+; Boss-attained buff duration (seconds) guardianBuffDuration = 300
-; Boss buff cooldown (seconds) guardianBuffCooldown = 600
+; Boss-attained buff cooldown (seconds) guardianBuffCooldown = 600
 ; Disable the Guardian Buff animation disableGuardianBuffAnimation = false
 ; If set to true, when equipping a one-handed weapon, the best shield from your inventory is ; automatically equipped.
-; (Best is determined by highest block power) autoEquipShield = false
+(Best is determined by highest block power) autoEquipShield = false
-; When unequipping a one-handed weapon also unequip shield from inventory. autoUnequipShield = false
+; When un-equipping a one-handed weapon also un-equip shield from inventory. autoUnequipShield = false
 ; If set to true, weapon switches requested mid-attack will be carried out when the current attack ; is finished instead of being ignored.